kpsylvester/feedreader-testing/README.md

 # How to run the application

-- local download - I recommend downloading the the repository and opening up the index.html to run the tests
+- local download - you can clone or downloading this repository and opening up the index.html file, enjoy ^_^
 - here is the url to the website https://kpsylvester.github.io/feedreader-testing/

 ## The tests that were used for the project